 Do you need to provide access to your Shared Hosting account?
-All Shared hosting plans include a single username for accessing cPanel.
-While you cannot make additional cPanel users, you can allow access to files, databases, email accounts, or CMSes such as WordPress.
+All Shared Hosting plans include a single username for accessing cPanel.
+While you cannot make additional cPanel users, you can allow access to files, databases, email accounts, or CMSs such as WordPress.
 In this guide, we will show you how to create logins so you can grant access to your cPanel without sharing your cPanel credentials.

 Creating FTP Logins

 If you need to provide access to your files, you can create an FTP (File Transfer Protocol) account.
 They can then fully download, upload, and modify files on your server.
 You can even limit the account to a specific folder if necessary.
 Any FTP logs would identify the username of the person connecting and manipulating files in case you want to track individual accounts.